-The Haus Cramer entrance door has locking devices that can be opened by special keys issued to residents, and should be kept locked at all times.
+A doorman is present daily for the majority of the working day.
+The entrance doors have locking devices that can be opened only by coded keys issued to residents and are kept locked when the doorman is not present.
+We have two video cameras, one that provides a view of people entering the main door and one that is located just outside of our Center door.
 Exit-only doors cannot be opened from the outside.
-Some exterior doors have automatic closing devices.
-Facility employees perform routine maintenance throughout the Haus Cramer and respond to any reports of problems with locks and lights.
+All exterior doors have automatic closing devices.
+Facility employees perform routine maintenance throughout the facility and respond to any reports of problems with locks and lights.
 Students living in home stay situations should lock their own doors.

-^{}The Fundamental Standard has set the standard of conduct for students at Stanford since it was articulated in 1896 by David Starr Jordan, Stanford's first president: Students at Stanford are expected to show both within and without the university such respect for order, morality, personal honor and the rights of others as is demanded of good citizens.
-Failure to do this will be sufficient cause for removal from the university.
+^{}The Fundamental Standard has set the standard of conduct for students at Stanford since it was articulated in 1896 by David Starr Jordan, Stanford's first president: Students at Stanford are expected to show both within and without the University such respect for order, morality, personal honor and the rights of others as is demanded of good citizens.
+Failure to do this will be sufficient cause for removal from the University.

-The university will not tolerate violence or threats of violence anywhere on campus or in connection with University-sponsored events.
-Persons who become aware of situations which pose an imminent threat to the safety of the community or one of its members, including self-harm, should call 110 immediately.
-Persons who become aware of situations which might pose a threat to the safety of the community or one of its members, including self-harm, are encouraged to consult with a member of the Threat Assessment Team (see page 14 for additional information) or other appropriate University official in a timely manner.
+The university will not tolerate violence or threats of violence anywhere on campus or in connection with university-sponsored events.
+Persons who become aware of situations which pose an imminent threat to the safety of the community or one of its members, including self-harm, should call 17 or 112 immediately.
+Persons who become aware of situations which might pose a threat to the safety of the community or one of its members, including self-harm, are encouraged to consult with a member of the Threat Assessment and Management Team (see page 14 for additional information) or other appropriate University official in a timely manner.